awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 ## Listing Hot and Warm Indices<a name="ultrawarm-es-api"></a>

-UltraWarm storage adds two additional options, similar to `_all`, to help manage hot and warm indices\.
+UltraWarm adds two additional options, similar to `_all`, to help manage hot and warm indices\.
 For a list of all warm or hot indices, make the following requests:

 ```
 GET _warm